momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 ### Drop Bhop
 Walking off or jumping off a platform and then Bhopping on a platform below.
 In Climb modes without stamina (KZT) it functions identically to a standard Bhop although the timing to input jump is harder since the player is faller faster.
-In Climb modes with Stamina (1.6) Walking off gives no jump-land penalty to the Bhop while jumping off gives a reduced penalty (potentially none if the player fell far enough).
+In Climb modes with Stamina (1.6) Walking off gives no jump-land penalty to the Bhop while jumping off gives a reduced penalty (potentially none if the player fell for long enough).
 {{< hint info >}}
 In 1.6 Climb, the Drop Bhop is further categorized.
 Walking off is a Weird Jump while jumping off is a Drop Bhop
 {{< /hint >}}